luizgfranca/synthreon/README.md

 yarn dev
 ```

+Enter http://localhost:5173 using your browser and select any of the sample projects.

+Select the "sandbox" tool in the sidebar, and a screen containing the message "Waiting for provider..." will appear

-Open another terminal window, choose the example you want to run and run it with `ts-node`
+To start any of the example tool providers open another terminal window, choose the example you want to run inside the `sdk/node/example` folder and run it with `ts-node`

 For instance, here's how you would run the `ping-pong` example:
 ```bash
 cd sdk/node
 ts-node example/ping-pong.ts
 ```

-Now to access and test the tool enter the browser on `http://localhost:5173/exp`
+Doing this the "Waiting for provider..." message should be replaced by the instantiated tool's interface.

 ## Components
  - **control-panel**: will host the tools